teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 leaves the package disabled.
 Enabling separately invokes `start`, while disable or unload invokes `stop`.
 API v3 is not connected to historical plugin AUTOLOAD;
 its validated operator ledger is a separate boot stage after legacy loading.
+MB772 carries the same ownership rule through release rotation: an internal `plugins.DATA_DIR` is instance state and is copied only after the old process stops, before the staged release becomes active.
+An absolute external data directory remains outside the release tree.
+Candidate source may never supply or merge plugin state, and internal symlink paths fail closed.
 The complete executable contract is in [`PLUGIN_API_V3.md`](PLUGIN_API_V3.md).